 I was Protected Because I was a White Girl in an All Black School

-In 1985 my parents moved from University City, where the prestigious Washington University is located, to Bel-Ridge, a low-income, racially mixed neighborhood just 3.4 miles from Ferguson, MO– the area where the world’s attention was focused this week when Michael Brown, the young man who recently graduated from Normandy High School, was killed by police in Ferguson in broad daylight and whose murder ignited a long-overdue racially charged protest that turned violent for nights on end.
+In 1985 my parents moved from University City, where the prestigious Washington University is located, to Bel-Ridge, a low-income, racially mixed neighborhood just 3.4 miles from Ferguson, MO — the area where the world’s attention was focused this week when Michael Brown, the young man who recently graduated from Normandy High School, was murdered by police in Ferguson in broad daylight and whose killing ignited a long-overdue racially charged protest that turned violent for nights on end.

 St. Louis is above the Mason-Dixon line but you wouldn’t know it.
-The KKK is still prevalent there and although people won’t say it to your face, there are a good many who don’t like blacks or Jews and will tell you so over the comfort of a beer at the local bar.
-Normandy, my old neighborhood, has always struggled with violence and the fallout of White Flight.
+The KKK is still prevalent there and although people won’t say it to your face, there are a good many who don’t like Black people or Jewish people and will tell you so over the comfort of a beer at the local bar.
+Normandy, my old school district, struggled with violence, the result of systematic oppression, and the fallout of White Flight.
 My parents moved into the district naive of its struggles because they had struggles of their own.
-My family was part of the working poor class and getting a house on a FHA loan was our ticket to normalcy and our version of The American Dream.
+My family was part of the working poor class and getting a house on an FHA loan was our ticket to normalcy and our version of The American Dream.
 So we made the 10 minute trek across town to the other side of the “tracks” also known as Highway 70.

-I spent first grade through eighth grade in Normandy School District– the same district that Michael Brown graduated from in May of 2014.
+I spent first grade through eighth grade at the Normandy School District– the same district that Michael Brown graduated from in May of 2014.
 I was the white girl, and I was the minority.

 Play Mamas & Double-Dutch

-My elementary years at Bel-Nor and Bel-Ridge Schools were the positive culmination of the civil rights movement– the practicals of Brown v Board in real life.
-We were happy white children and black children learning together.
+My elementary years at Bel-Nor and Bel-Ridge Schools were the positive culmination of the Civil Rights Movement– the practicals of Brown v Board in real life.
+We were happy Black children and white children learning together.
 I was protected from the gang-related incidents in and around school due to the fact that I, along with most of my white friends, were placed in an isolated, gifted tracking program.
-I was protected by my black friends who showed their affection by assigning themselves as my “Play Mamas” and “Play Brothers and Sisters”, a title which meant that my older black friends had taken me under their wing and “had my back” if anything were to happen.
+I was protected by my Black friends who showed their affection by assigning themselves as my “Play Mamas” and “Play Brothers and Sisters”, a title which meant that my older Black friends had taken me under their wing and “had my back” if anything were to happen.
 Not that I feared that anything would happen.
 I was cute, little, naive, and knew how to double-dutch like a champion.